rpuggian/simple-rate-limiter/README.md

 		Limit: 3,
 	})

-  // Acquire a rate limit token, if the limit of operations was achieved the operation will be sleeping here. token, err := c.r.Acquire()
+  // Acquire a rate limit token
+  //if the limit of operations was achieved the operation will be sleeping here until get an avaiable token token, err := c.r.Acquire()

   //Perform Operation